forrestbicker/education-materials-ropro/Lesson 6/Lesson6.md

 ## Solenoids
 - The solenoid valves use voltage supplied to the pneumatics system to change the flow of air out of the compressors.
+- Solenoids are used as boolean-state objects meaning they are always in one of two states, in our case they are denoted by Value.kForward and Value.kReverse
+Single solenoid vs double solenoid is a mechanical difference and beyond the scope of programming, but you can read more here: https://www.atosolenoidvalves.com/differences-between-single-and-double-solenoid-valve.html
+- The Solenoid class is for running high voltage Digital Output on the PCM.
+It is typically used for pneumatic solenoids, but could be used for any device within the current spec of the PCM.

 ## Uses!
 - Shooting: Although we don't currently use pneumatics for shooting, using compressed air pistons can be a very effective way to shoot balls from our robot.